Scott-Tresor/Scott-Tresor/README.md

 To get started:

-- I’m currently working on ...
+- I’m currently working on Be served
-- I’m currently learning ...
+- I’m currently learning Angular, NestJs, Symfony
 - I’m looking to collaborate on ...
 - Want to reach out: